hiker/lfric_atm-fab/README.md

 BOM Fab development repo.
 At some stage it is expected that all the changes to Fab will be merged into the official Fab repo at https://github.com/MetOffice/fab.

-You need to have PSyclone installed (https://github.com/stfc/PSyclone).
-This can either be the current 2.5.0 release, or current trunk.
-BOM's current Fab is expected to work with the next PSyclone release as well.
+You need to have current trunk of PSyclone installed (https://github.com/stfc/PSyclone).
+The API changes significantly, and the config file included in LFRic and the example script relies on these new feature.
+This could be changed to support both 2.5.0 and current trunk later.

+### Installation

 Check out this repository using: